Getting Started with NLP and spaCy Transcripts

 2:35 These entities that are being predicted are part of a statistical model, and the statistical model will not be perfect.

-2:43 And this is especially true if you consider how the Spacy models were trained.
-These Spacy models were trained on a preexisting corpus,
+2:43 And this is especially true if you consider how the spaCy models were trained.
+These spaCy models were trained on a preexisting corpus,

 2:50 and if you think about the data set that the model was trained on, there are a couple of properties.

-2:57 One property is that the data set that Spacy has trained on historically has always had pretty good spelling.
+2:57 One property is that the data set that spaCy has trained on historically has always had pretty good spelling.

 3:03 Names were always capitalized, but that also means that if your use case involves social media data,

-3:10 let's say, where spelling isn't necessarily immaculate, well, then that might be a reason why a Spacy model doesn't perform as well,
+3:10 let's say, where spelling isn't necessarily immaculate, well, then that might be a reason why a spaCy model doesn't perform as well,

 3:17 because the data that it trained on originally did have this property.
 And second, I also think related to that,

-3:24 it might be fair to say that the data set that Spacy was trained on was relatively formal.
+3:24 it might be fair to say that the data set that spaCy was trained on was relatively formal.

 3:29 A lot of the data sets that were used have also been used in academia, and that's all fair and good,